nolafs/renaissance-website/site/content/case-studies/synced-off-planet.md

   live shows at Gamescom 2019 as well as over 30 media meeting and top tier mainstream coverage.
 ---
+Worldwide announcement on IGN across 30 countries with exclusive assets and 2 live shows at Gamescom 2019 as well as over 30 media meeting and top tier mainstream coverage.

 {{< youtube iaYGgSm_5Q8 >}}